 Looking back, Jason realized there had really been different versions of himself as a leader.

 Jason 1.0 was the hands-on builder.
-At around 30–40 employees, he was both manager and individual contributor for multiple functions, learning to build processes from scratch.
+At around 30–40 employees, he was both manager and individual contributor for multiple functions, learning to build various functions and processes from scratch.
+This phase gave him sharp operator skills.

-Jason 2.0 emerged as the company scaled to ~125 people.
-As the business transitioned from services to a tech platform (2023–2024), complexity and pressure spiked.
+Jason 2.0 emerged as the company scaled to ~125 people, with managers reporting into him and whole functions depending on his leadership.
+As the business went through a transition from services to tech platform around 2023–2024, complexity and pressure spiked.

-"What I was advising was very tactical… But it wasn't resonating.
+"What I was advising was very tactical… 'Think about doing this, this, this.'
+But it wasn't resonating.
 I didn't acknowledge my team members just wanted to be heard."

 His direct reports were under immense pressure.
 Many of them weren't looking for another checklist from their COO; they wanted to feel understood.